jlleongarcia/jlleongarcia/content/blog/tinkeri-geospatial-DATA.md

 where `v` is the *instantaneous* velocity of the object.

-> So more power, gives you a higher force to keep accelerating, at a given speed.
+> So more power, gives you a higher force (to keep accelerating), at a given speed.

 The *work-energy theorem* states that the work done on an object is equal to the change in its kinetic energy.